john-itcsolutions/cheirrs/README.md

 Each corresponding geordnet schema is associated with its own main database schema as a part of the transaction ordering system.

 You need a copy of any one of the docker-compose.yml files to reside like an anchor in the parent directory of all your project folders.
 The name of the parent directory gives the overall network a name so every database copy can see each other one.
-You will be running your "docker-compose up" commands from this directory, but you need to copy and paste the section as follows from each project directory's docker-compose.yml into the parent folder's docker-compose.yml file - the copied section goes OVER the existing db code every time, as you roll out the containers, each one in a new terminal.
+You will be running your "docker-compose up" commands from this directory, but you need to copy and paste the section as follows from each project directory's docker-compose.yml into the parent folder's docker-compose.yml file - the copied section goes OVER the existing db code every time, as you roll out the containers, each one in a new terminal (but from the same directory).
 NOTE 1: You must retain the static network and pgadmin4 sections in each "docker-compose up" invocation.
 NOTE 2: You will be required to paste the following into these terminals to allow non-root access:

 `sudo usermod -aG docker $USER && newgrp docker`